-Radiopaedia has become one of the most trusted sources for health professionals around the world and is having a particularly strong impact in low and middle-income regions who often lack adequate educational resources.
+Radiopaedia has become one of the most trusted sources for health professionals around the world and is having a particularly strong impact in low and middle-income regions that often lack adequate educational resources.

-Over the past 15 years, our dedication to allowing the global health community to share knowledge via Radiopaedia has shown steady organic growth, not just in terms of readers, but also in terms of content.
-Just in 2020 over 5700 cases were contributed and 1338 new articles were written, bringing our total to public 40551 cases and 14776 articles (as of Jan 1st 2021).
+Over the past 16 years, our dedication to allowing the global health community to share knowledge via Radiopaedia has shown steady organic growth, not just in terms of readers, but also in terms of content.
+Just in 2020 over 5700 cases were contributed and 1338 new articles were written.
+Now our total to over 45,000 public cases and 15,500 articles (as of mid-November 2021).

 Below are some stories of how Radiopaedia is helping people from around the world.
 During the 2019 December Supporter Drive, we also published a collecting of some to letters we received over the preceding few months.
 They can be read here.

 You have really made a difference to Radiology.